rcxwhiz/django_py_grader/README.md

 * Investigate db indexing for performance benefits
 * Use bootstrap 4 on all the web pages
 * Make sure colors are consistent
+* Add success/fail messages to new bootstrap pages